 Number 2 - Goals List.
 A friend introduced me to this concept recently, and I find it much more compelling than a resolution list.
 Goals can be specific or broad, and at the end of the year you can see if you met them, or how well you met them.
 Examples: explore new restaurants, spend at least four weekends hiking, learn a new skill.
 They're goals - you can't really fail at them.
 And they may inspire you to spend your money on things like plane tickets or cooking classes, which will not clutter up your house.
 Win win.

 Whatever your strategy, I wish you a happy and healthy New Year.
-Bring in what makes you happy, discard what makes you sad.
+Bring in what makes you happy, discard what makes you tired or sad.